 At a minimum, you are expected to clearly state the topic question or debatable issue that you intend to write about.
 It is suggested that you also include clear statements of at least two possible ideas and/or supporting references for both sides of the issue or question.
 For some topics it is helpful to try to pose a question.
 A draft outline of your paper would be best, but is not required.
 A preliminary list of references that you have found can be included as well.
 The purposes of the assignment are to make sure that you have selected a suitable topic and to make sure that you begin working on the paper sooner rather than later.
 Dr. Ward will reply with comments and suggestions about your topic.
 You are not committed to the topic you submit with this assignment.
 You are free to change the topic before writing your paper if you wish, however, the topic must be suitable for the paper.

 If your topic statement is unacceptable, you will be given one week to resubmit your topic statement for credit.
-The maximum credit for this assignment is 20 points extra credit.

 Submitting the First Draft